Se Habla EspaƱol

-A felony conviction can result in the loss of freedom through incarceration and financial penalties through fines or bail.
-Not only does a felony have the potential for prison time, but it results in the loss of civil rights like voting and applying for state licenses.
+A felony conviction can result in the loss of freedom through incarceration, as well as financial penalties through fines or bail.
+Not only does a felony have the potential for prison time, but it results in the loss of civil rights like voting and the ability to apply for state licenses.

-If you want to pursue restoration of civil rights, call our Fort Lauderdale attorney at 954-737-3004.
+If you want to pursue restoration of civil rights, call our Fort Lauderdale attorney at 305-249-0090 or contact us online.
+We offer free consultations.

 According to Florida law, felony convictions remove the right to vote, hold public office, serve on a jury, and hold state licenses.
 These rights are taken away permanently unless the accused is granted clemency.